Eid al-Fitr: A healthy way to break the fast

 "I'm invited to a brunch from 11 a.m. to 2 p.m., and I know my friend is going to be serving Pakistani-style brunch. ...
 I would personally wake up in the morning, have a cup of coffee, maybe one date, have prayer," Zibdeh said.
 "I'm not going to have breakfast at home because I'm anticipating this meal and I want to enjoy it with my friends.
 I have another party at 6 p.m., and I will make sure I drink water, make sure I take the kids out, but I probably won't have another meal until the evening."

 Going to the grocery store and meal planning can help keep you from reaching for more convenient but unhealthy foods, said Nazima Qureshi, a Toronto-based dietitian.
-Qureshi also does not place any restrictions on Eid and bakes cheesecakes infused with traditional flavors like baklava and gulab janun to share with family and friends.
+Qureshi also does not place any restrictions on Eid and bakes cheesecakes infused with traditional flavors like baklava and gulab jamun to share with family and friends.

 After that first day of Eid, however, many nutrition experts consider the end of Ramadan to be a chance to start over and make better dietary decisions.